taghead/burger.devourer.xyz/docs/typescript_refresher.md

 ```

 # Classes
 Since the conecpts of interfaces and functions are highly related it is more sensible for them to be in one package.
-There is where classes come in handy, it allows use to define groups of variables and functions that related.
+This is where classes come in handy, it allows use to define groups of variables and functions that related.

 ```typescript
 // Defining a class